BusyBee-Development/InfiniteBuckets/README.md

 ## Soft Dependencies

-InfiniteBuckets will respect the protection of the following plugins if they are installed:
+InfiniteBuckets integrates with land protection plugins to prevent unauthorized bucket usage in protected regions.
+Players must have build permissions in a region to use infinite buckets there.
+Land owners automatically have permission to use buckets on their own land.

+Supported protection plugins:

 *   SuperiorSkyblock2
-*   WorldGuard
+*   WorldGuard (v6 & v7)
 *   GriefPrevention
 *   Towny
-*   Lands
+*   Lands (v6.37+ & v7+)
 *   PlotSquared
 *   Residence

+**Note:** Protection checks apply to all bucket placement locations, including:
+- Direct block placement (water/lava)
+- Waterlogging blocks
+- Area draining operations (DRAIN_AREA mode)